cbourke/CSCE156-Lab09/readme.md

     -   Important: do not forget to close your database resources (especially connections) after you are finished using them.

-    -   A `Test` class has been provided for you to test your `getAlbumSummaries()` method which you can also adapt to test your `getDetailedAlbum()` method.
+    -   A `Demo` class has been provided for you to test your `getAlbumSummaries()` method which you can also adapt to test your `getDetailedAlbum()` method.
 A more substantial JUnit testing suite has also been provided but assumes that